 The Gutenburg Bible, (first moveable metal type!) the Lindisfarne Gospels of early 700's--all are displayed with Jane Austin, the Brontes, Chaucer, and Da Vinci's notebooks.
 And in the adjoining room, you can sit at a computer screen and "read" books by touching the screen.
 It enlarges pictures too, or plays Buddhist monks' chants as you scroll across a virtual scroll of the real thing.
 In 250 BC the first codex was written, replacing scrolls with pages.
 It's there too.
 Today’s printing is computer driven.

-Downstairs is an area where actual books are made, publicly, and there are tapes showing preparation of hides for parchment, cuneiform tablets, hieroglyphs, and also gold leaf, presses, print and more.
+Downstairs is an area where actual books are made, publicly, and tapes show preparation of hides for parchment, cuneiform tablets, hieroglyphs, and also gold leaf, presses, print and more.
 You can watch dials jump as you speak into a microphone, registered in digital or analog format.
 This is infotainment at its best.
 Books will be delivered to you, if you have a reading card, in a matter of a few minutes.
 There is also an exhibition of Armenian Christian art.
 The area proclaimed Christianity its state religion well before Constantine's cross in the sky in 312.
-Armenia's the biblical home of Mt.
-Ararat, Noah's ark’s resting place.
+The biblical home of Mt.
+Ararat, Noah's ark’s resting place, is Armenia.
 (Remember, the Ark was built by amateurs, the Titanic by professionals!)
-Ruled by many and victims of Turkish genocide, Armenian descendants number more today in LA than Armenia.
+Ruled by many and victims of Turkish genocide, Armenian descendants number more today in Los Angeles than Armenia.

 We hosted more Austin visitors and had a small dinner party for our departing Scot, Hugh Casey, for which Mike supplied haggis and whiskey as an hors d'oeuvre.
 (One way to make haggis, says a wag, is to stick your fist all the way down a sheep’s throat until you reach the tail.
 Grab it and pull, turning the sheep inside out.
 Then cook it.)